UnravelSports/unravelsports.github.io/_posts/2022-07-11-player-id-matching-system.md

 We will not adjust the year, for fear of matching too many false positives.

 #### Nicknames
 The second issue worth discussing is how every data provider uses their own judgement for using nicknames, full names or a combination of both.
-(It's highly adviced to add both nickname and full name to the matching system when both are provided).
+(It's highly advised to add both nickname and full name to the matching system when both are provided).

 In my initial implementation this issue was resolved by using a Python package called `gsearch` which allowed Google searches via Python.
 This would have allowed search queries like `f"{player_name} (footballer) wiki (date_of_birth)"`.
 This google search would almost always - 99% of the time, even for obscure players - give us the Wikipedia article for the player.
 Using the Wikidata Q-code of the article - which we could obtain with a simple web request -  could then match up search queries like "Ronaldo de Assis Moreira (footballer) wiki 03-21-1980" and "Ronaldinho (footballer) wiki 03-21-1980", because they both link to the same Wikidata page with Q-code [Q39444](https://www.wikidata.org/wiki/Q39444).